 Participation in a supervised program of regularly scheduled work and independent research in a government agency under the direction of the faculty and the agency head.
+Credit: 3 semester hours.

 239 Municipal Government and Administration

 Urbanization in the United States; the socioeconomic environment of American urban politics; intergovernmental relations and the city; political party and reform influence on urban governance.
 Credit: 3 semester hours.